 - Tap Mobile Data > Mobile Data Options.
 (In older versions of iOS you will just have to tap Mobile - or Cellular, if the device is set to American English.)

 - Check for an option named Mobile Data Network (or Cellular Data Network).

 If you see an option for Mobile Data Network, as shown above, then your iPhone is most likely unlocked.
 This option should not appear on locked iPhones.

 This method is not 100 per cent effective, however.
 If you need to know for sure - if you're buying a second-hand iPhone, for example, and want to know if you're paying a fair price - you should use a SIM card to check that it is unlocked.
 We'll walk through that method next.

 How to check if an iPhone is unlocked using a SIM card

-It's best to have two SIM cards, from different networks.
-One is usually the SIM card you own, and then other will be the one in the iPhone.
+For this method it's best to have two SIM cards, from different networks.
 Follow these steps to check that the iPhone is unlocked:

 - Make a phone call using the current SIM card.
 Make sure it connects.

 - Power off the iPhone.
 Hold down the Sleep/Wake button and use the Slide to Power Off option to switch off the iPhone.